 André has a Ph.D. in Management of Technology and Innovation at the Innovation Research Center in Brazil (NITEC).
 He had been a Visiting Research Scholar at the Institute for Business Innovation at UC Berkeley under the supervision of David Teece.
 Andre has accumulated eight years of experience on innovation research and consulting in different industrial sectors in Brazil.
 His Ph.D thesis focuses on the dynamics of industrial organization in the Shipbuilding and Offshore Sector.
 His research and professional interests are: innovation and dynamic capabilities of the firm, technological interfaces and industrial organization dynamics.

 Florencio focuses on various strategic and digital initiatives and curriculum/project design for SVIBI and its clients.
 He is a co-founder of Frolic, an e-commerce marketplace and innovation ecosystem connecting brands, designers and followers to collaborate on new products.
-He is also the CEO and co-founder of Bonfyre Concepts, an e-commerce/digital strategy and application design firm with a particular focus on healthcare and e-commerce.
-He holds a BA in Economics from the University of Michigan and studied Mandarin at Fudan University.
+He is also the CEO and co-founder of Bonfyre Concepts, an application design/digital strategy firm focusing on ecommerce and biometrics applications in the North America and Africa.
+Florencio holds a BA from the University of Michigan and studied at Fudan University in Shanghai.

 Manu brings 18 years of experience as a CFO, COO, and CEO of various venture-funded start-ups to the SVIBI and its clients.
 He started his career at AT&T Bell Laboratories, specializing in optical networking, before moving to Wall Street to serve as a research analyst and private equity principal.
 He then moved to Silicon Valley to focus on venture-funded start-up operations and financing.
 Manu is a co-founder of 86 Pillars, and expert witness services company, and Greensparc, an energy and utilities consultancy.
 Mr. Kalia holds a BA in Engineering Sciences from Dartmouth College and an MBA from the Tuck School of Business at Dartmouth.